Frequently Asked Questions

 Marion County and Ocala have fine restaurants for your dining pleasure.
-A list is available.
+View all of your dining options here!

 Many of the farms themselves have no restrictions against children.
 Check the individual tour listing for exact age ranges.

 Although many tours are “kid-friendly,” think carefully before bringing your children to a working horse farm.
 Keep in mind, kids without an express interest in horses may find the tours boring –no petting, no running, no loud talking– or they may be exposed to information that may not be age-appropriate, such as, the details of horse breeding.

 Rescheduling tours (pending availability) or cancellations require notice of at least 48 business hours before the tour time.
 Tours are rain or shine.
 Cancellations are not available for weather or specific horses not being available.
 In case of a weather-related cancellation, a rain date will be offered.
 For no-show or late arrivals, refunds will not be issued.

 YES.
 Tours may be limited during certain events or times of year, such as breeding season, or horse sales.
 The best way to avoid disappointment is to plan as far in advance as possible.

 Farms do not have a open door policy and all visits must be arranged in advance.
 Make a reservation to be assured you’ll be able to visit the farm.